magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/empty-shopping-cart-issue-when-multiple-click-on-checkout-from-mini-cart.md

 ---
 title: Empty shopping cart issue when multiple click on checkout from mini cart
-labels: Magento Commerce,patch,troubleshooting,minicart,empty cart,checkout,known issues,2.2.3,2.2.5
+labels: 2.2.3,2.2.5,Magento Commerce,checkout,empty cart,known issues,minicart,patch,troubleshooting
 ---

 This article provides a patch for a known Magento Commerce 2.2.3 issue related to a shopping cart being empty after customers click Go to Checkout multiple times in the mini shopping cart.